paycoreio/docs/docs/connectors/connectum/index.md

 Upload file with PKCS key.

-Also, choose Test Mode for test connection with Connectum.
+Also, select Test or Live mode according to the type of account to connect with Connectum.

 !!! success "Just right!"
     You have connected **Connectum** account!